jingtaozhan/RepCONC/examples/sentence-bert/README.md

 # SBERT uses mean pooling and inner product.
 Add the two fields to the config.json and save the model.
 sh ./examples/sentence-bert/2_customize_dense.sh

-# Let SBERT encodes the corpus.
+# Let SBERT encode the corpus.
 We can know whether we reproduce right.
 And the corpus encoding can be reused by warmup process or JPQ training process.
 # For example, there are 8 gpus available.
 sh ./examples/sentence-bert/3_encode_dense_corpus.sh 8